a2o/snoopy/doc/HACKING-QA.md

 make &&
 make tests
 ```
-If there are errors, each test case has a corresponding .log file right next to
+If there are errors, each test case has a corresponding `.log` file right next to
 it, where additional information about the error is (usually) available.

 ## Autoscan

+Runs automatically on GitHub.

 The `autoscan` tool scans the local sources and generates `configure.scan` file
 containing all detected dependelcies.

-### Autoscan on GitHub Actions

-For each PR and push to `master`, a GitHub action called `Autoscan` is triggered.
-Check your PR or find relevant run(s) among Snoopy's [GitHub Actions](https://github.com/a2o/snoopy/actions).

-### Autoscan steps
+### Autoscan - running manually

-A1: Clean out the repository, or else autoscan picks up unrelated dependencies
+AS1: Clean out the repository, or else autoscan picks up unrelated dependencies
 from build/aux/ltmain.sh, namely AC_PROG_CPP, AC_PROG_CXX and AC_PROG_RANLIB.
 The bootstrap+configure steps are present here to bring the repository into a
 known-good state, or else `make gitclean` might simply not work: